bumi/decent-organizations/Readme.md

 ## What are decent organizations?

 Very good question.
-We are trying to figure that out ourselves, and we would love to hear from you if you want to collaborate with us - especially if you disagree.

-Some thoughts so far:
+We are trying to figure that out ourselves, here are some of our thoughts so far:

 We humans cannot solve systemic problems - like inequality, unsustainable growth, unfair labor, or climate change - with linear thinking in hierarchical organizations.
 That's where decent organizations come in.